Reason.fm Logo

 For podcasters, this kind of listening creates responsibility.
 When someone gives you that much uninterrupted time, clarity and consistency matter.
 Trust builds episode by episode, not through spectacle but through reliability.
 Listeners return because they know what kind of thinking, tone, and depth they'll get.
 That expectation is fragile and valuable.

 For advertisers, the implication is indirect but important.
 Messages heard in this context land differently.
-They’re absorbed in a state of focus, not distraction.
+They're absorbed in a state of focus, not distraction.
 The relationship is already warm.
-The result isn’t urgency, but memory.
+The result isn't urgency, but memory.
 Less pressure.
 More retention.
+The Cumulus Media/Signal Hill Insights Podcast Download report (Fall 2024) confirms this pattern.
+When attention is genuine, even a soft sell works harder.

 How listeners actually choose podcasts